rosieRRRRR/SEAL/README.md

 SEAL does not provide miner inclusion guarantees, confirmation timeliness, anonymity, metadata privacy, or censorship resistance through private relay.

-SEAL does not introduce on-chain post-quantum signatures, modify consensus rules, alter Script semantics, or change transaction validity.
+SEAL does not introduce on-chain post-quantum signatures, modify consensus rules (beyond those defined by BIP-360 where applicable), alter Script semantics, or change transaction validity (beyond those defined by BIP-360).

 SEAL does not attempt to prevent miner withholding, coordination, or economic coercion.
 Such behavior is treated as an execution failure and surfaced for explicit recovery decisions.